Freezer (computer cooling)

-The Freezer is the name of the CPU coolers from Arctic, which has been the company's staple product for many years.
+The Freezer is the name of the CPU coolers from Arctic GmbH, which has been the company's staple product for many years.
 To most enthusiasts, Arctic is best known for their Freezer line of CPU coolers as well as their thermal compound called MX-2 and MX-4.
 The Freezer line of coolers is available in different fan speed, cooling capacity and motherboard compatibility to cater the needs of different type of users from HTPC users to enthusiasts and overclockers.

 The Freezer series CPU coolers are designed to lower the temperature inside your computer to enhance the stability and lifespan of the processor.